-1. The purpose of this engagement is to test:

-- the contractor's compliance with its timekeeping internal controls and procedures; and - the reliability of employee time records. - Also, to verify that: - employees are actually at work; - they are performing in assigned job classifications; and - time is charged to the proper cost objective. - 2.
-This program should be used to perform labor floorchecks at nonmajor contractor locations.
-Labor floorchecks must be performed for the current year during the first field visit to the contractor facility within the year. - 3.
-Floorchecks are most appropriate when no high-risk areas have been identified.
+- 1. The purpose of this engagement is to test: - the contractor's compliance with its timekeeping internal controls and procedures; and - the reliability of employee time records. - Also, to verify that: - employees are actually at work; - they are performing in assigned job classifications; and - time is charged to the proper cost objective. - 2.
+This program should be used to perform labor floorchecks at non-major contractor locations.
+For non-major contractors, auditors should consider whether a real-time testing of labor is appropriate (see CAM 6-402).
+Auditors may consider risk factors, such as, materiality; significant findings from previous years; DCMA, DCAA, or PCO concerns; determined to have an unacceptable accounting system; significant business system deficiencies; significant accounting system changes; and significant organizational changes to assist in their determination. - Floorchecks are most appropriate when no high-risk areas have been identified.
 If audit leads from prior evaluations suggest significant risk exists, the auditor may consider performing detailed labor interviews.
 The extent of audit effort in testing and verifying labor costs is dependent on the perceived audit risk and is influenced by (1) the nature and significance of labor and related expenses, (2) prior audit experience with the contractor, (3) the reliability and acceptability of the contractor's labor system and related internal controls, (4) the contractor's mix of contracts and nature of contract provisions, and (5) the nature of the contractor's organization and operations.